-Meals are served either in the main 'chitenje' (open-sided dining area) or by the side of the Mwaleshi River, and the food on our last visit was of a very high standard – consistently delicious and very well presented.
+Food quality: Meals at Mwaleshi are served either in the main 'chitenje' or on the banks of the Mwaleshi River.
+The food on our last visit was consistently delicious and very well presented.
 The camp can cater to special requests, if some notice is given.

 Dining style: Group Meals

-Drinks included: Yes - soft drinks, house wine and local spirits are included in the rates.
-Note that fine wines, champagne and imported spirits and liqueurs, are charged as extras if they are in stock.
+Drinks included: Soft drinks, house wine and local spirits are included in the rates, but fine wines, champagne and imported spirits and liqueurs are charged as extras if they are in stock.

-Birdwatching: The birding here is varied and Mwaleshi's guides are consistently top-notch.
-Whilst it shares most of its flora and fauna with South Luangwa, you will find a few bird species here that do not occur in South Luangwa, including the white-winged starling, the chestnut-mantled sparrow weaver, and the yellow-throated longclaw.See more ideas for Birdwatching in Zambia
+Birdwatching: The birding at Mwaleshi is varied and their guides are consistently top-notch.
+Whilst most flora and fauna are common to the whole Luangwa Valley, a few bird species occur in the North Luangwa, but not in the South.
+These include the white-winged starling, the chestnut-mantled sparrow weaver and the yellow-throated longclaw.See more ideas for Birdwatching in Zambia

-Walking safaris: Mwaleshi is dedicated to walking safaris; it is one of Africa's top walking camps.
-It is run by Remote Africa Safaris, one of the Luangwa Valley's most experienced safari companies.
-North Luangwa National Park is a walking park – the game is prolific and there are many superb walking areas.
-Walks from Mwaleshi usually cross the river a few times.See more ideas for Walking safaris in Zambia
+Walking safaris: Mwaleshi is one of Africa's top walking camps, dedicated to walking safaris, and run by Remote Africa Safaris, one of the Luangwa Valley's most experienced safari companies.
+Walks from Mwaleshi usually involve cooling paddles across the shallow Mwaleshi River.
+Bliss!See more ideas for Walking safaris in Zambia

-Wildlife safaris: The game in North Luangwa National Park is very similar to that in South Luangwa – although you will find more Cookson's wildebeest here, and generally better populations of eland and hartebeest.
-Giraffe are notable for their absence, but buffalo are more numerous here; lion seem slightly more common (and in larger prides) as the result.
+Wildlife safaris: The game in North Luangwa is similar to that in South Luangwa – although there are more Cookson's wildebeest, and generally better populations of eland and hartebeest.
+Giraffe are absent, but buffalo are more numerous; lion seem slightly more common (and in larger prides) as the result.
 Then there are the re-introduced black rhino!See more ideas for Wildlife safaris in Zambia

-Generally recommended for children: Recommended for mature children above the age of 12 who have had previous walking experience in Africa.
+Generally recommended for children: We recommended Mwaleshi only for mature children above the age of 12 who have had previous walking experience in Africa.

 Notes: Mwaleshi is open to the bush and the river, so parents need to be constantly aware of their children’s whereabouts.
 They should note, too, that there were a few tsetse flies about when we last visited, as children tend to react more than adults to the bites.

 TV & radio: No TVs or radios – this is a particularly remote Bushcamp.
 Communications from here are not easy at all.